FrederikKjaerS/Hootciv/src/test/java/hotciv/standard/Testlist.md

 * Cities do not grow but stay at population size 1
 * ~~Cities produce 6 `production' after a round has ended~~
 * Cities' population size is always 1
+* Player's city can produce archers
+* Player's city can produce legions
+* Player's city can produce setlers
+* Player can select unit for production
+* Units cost is deducted from cities treasury of production.
+* Produced unit is placed on its city
+* Place new unit on north tile, if units on city.
+* Place units clockwise around city, if tiles are occupied.

 ### Players
 * ~~Red is the first player in turn~~